WFLI-TV

-WFLI-TV (channel 53) is a television station licensed to Cleveland, Tennessee, United States, serving the Chattanooga area as a dual affiliate of The CW and MyNetworkTV.
-It is owned by MPS Media, which maintains a local marketing agreement (LMA) with New Age Media, owner of True Crime Network/Comet affiliate WDSI-TV (channel 61), for the provision of certain services.
-Sinclair Broadcast Group, owner of dual ABC/Fox affiliate WTVC (channel 9), provides some engineering functions for both stations under a master service agreement and also programs WFLI-TV.

-WFLI-TV and WDSI-TV share studios on East Main Street (SR 8/US 41/US 76) in Chattanooga's Highland Park section; master control and some internal operations for the two stations are based at WTVC's facilities on Benton Drive in Chattanooga.
-WFLI-TV's transmitter is located on Signal Mountain in the town of Walden.
+WFLI-TV (channel 53) is a television station licensed to Cleveland, Tennessee, United States, serving the Chattanooga area as an affiliate of The CW and MyNetworkTV.
+It is owned by Sinclair Broadcast Group alongside dual ABC/Fox affiliate WTVC (channel 9) and co-managed with WDSI-TV (channel 61).
+The three stations share studios on Benton Drive in Chattanooga; WFLI-TV's transmitter is located on Signal Mountain in the town of Walden.

-Although parts of the Chattanooga market are in the Central Time Zone, all schedules are listed in Eastern Time.

 History

-The station signed on May 25, 1987, as an independent co-owned with WFLI radio (1070 AM) (hence the television station call sign).
-It aired an analog signal on UHF channel 53 from a transmitter in Cohutta, Georgia.
+The station signed on May 25, 1987, as an independent co-owned with WFLI radio (1070 AM), hence the television station call sign.
+It aired on UHF channel 53 from a transmitter in Cohutta, Georgia.
 On January 16, 1995, WFLI joined UPN as a charter affiliate.
 In 1997, the station was sold to Lambert Broadcasting, LLC.
 It added The WB in 1999 as a secondary affiliation; two years later, WFLI dropped UPN and became a full-time WB affiliate.
 The Meredith Corporation acquired WFLI in 2004.

 Between 2001 and 2003, the station sold late-night Saturday paid programming time to an independent producer, out of which eventually arose the format and style of Fuel TV (now Fox Sports 2), which went by that name on WFLI.
 Fox Cable Networks eventually bought the trademarks and concept of Fuel TV in 2003 to launch it as a full-fledged cable network in July of that year, and the original Fuel TV program on WFLI ended in September 2003.